How to clear green pond water

 What is green water?

 Green water is made up of millions of tiny algae cells all floating around in the water.
 They are green because of the chloroplasts inside them which photosynthesize and turn sunlight into energy.
 Just like plants.
+Green water can make pond water look like pea soup but its actually one giant, spontaneous algae bloom.

 What causes green water?